soumya-569/soumya-569/README.md

 ---

 ## 🤝 Let’s connect, learn, and grow together — *one pipeline at a time.*
-You bring the ideas, I’ll bring the DAGs 🍕📊
+You bring the data, I’ll bring the insights 🍕📊

 ---